teuben/teunix/Install/Linux_U20.04.md

 To be released April 23, 2020.
 This is my draft writeup, check back around May 1 for a more "final" version.

-The online formatting is also still messed up.
+*The online formatting is also still messed up.*

+The command

+        sudo apt update && sudo apt full-upgrade

+should do a full upgrade once the beta goes to LTS.

 ## Summary

-Nice things (for most of these you need extra packages)
+Nice things (for some of these you need extra packages)

 1. dolphin (the file browser) finally integrates Google Drive
 2. kdeconnect finally works for me (sending files from laptop to phone, and vice versa)
-3. krunner (like the Finder on a mac) also searches for browser tabs, really useful
+3. krunner (like the Finder on a mac) also searches for browser tabs, really useful for heavy browser usage
 4. thunderbird integrates well with calendars ("cp -a ~/.thunderbird" worked)
 5. the latte dock is something I'm trying out, looks very functional, but can it coexist?
 6. lots of nice widgets, which i still need to optimize life around
+7. digital clock: timezones, clipboard timestamps,
-7. zoom and skype work (but need to pay attention to install packages before, see below)
+7. zoom, skype, and slack work (but need to pay attention to install packages before, see below)

 What I don't like:

-1. the growth of apps via snap.
-Fills your df and wasts diskspace.
+1. more and more apps come via snap.
+Fills your mount table and wasts diskspace. (df -xsquashfs)

 ## Details

 Before we start, there are two ways to install U20:  fresh  and updating from U18.
 My experience has always been that the former is more stable.
-More than often weird things happen when you upgrade.
+More than often weird things happen when you upgrade (most likely your dotfiles).
 I've heard this from multiple sources.
 YMMV.

 Secondly, installing a desktop based OS is getting pretty involved, and taking the better part of the day.
 This is hard, many people keep thus running on their OS version for a longer